-In Summer 2016, Elijah undertook his first field season under the direction of project PI Brian Allan, an Assistant Professor of Entomology, and Juma Muturi, the Director of Medical Entomology at the Illinois Natural History Survey (INHS).
+In Summer 2016, Elijah undertook his first field season under the direction of project PI Brian Allan, an Associate Professor of Entomology, and Juma Muturi, the Director of Medical Entomology at the Illinois Natural History Survey (INHS).

 One goal of this expansive project is to offer solutions for controlling mosquito populations and resulting diseases such as malaria, dengue fever, yellow fever, West Nile Virus, and Zika, which are a threat to human health worldwide.
 This threat is in part due to mosquitoes’ tendency to lived and breed in human-made aquatic habitats formed by stormwater that has collected in discarded automobile tires, other debris, and urban drainage systems that carry water off of roads and sidewalks.

 Elijah examines the role of leaf detritus in the habitats mosquitoes use for breeding.
 Decaying leaves that accumulate in stormwater attract a variety of microbial communities.
 These microbes — bacteria and viruses — aid the decay and act as a primary nutrient source for mosquito larvae, thus making collections of stormwater an attractive habitat and breeding ground for the insects.